FAIRplus/Data-Maturity/docs/Levels/Level0.md

 ![Level0-Overview](../../assets/images/examples/level0_overview.png)

-An example of Level 0 datas would be a stand-alone dataset, for example from a PhD project, that is not intended for reuse beyond the immediate project.
-Data are stored in a non-accessible environment such as a personal computer and metadata are likely in non-machine readable format such as PDFs.
+An example of Level 0 data would be a stand-alone dataset, for example from a PhD project, that is not intended for reuse beyond the immediate project.
+Data are stored in a non-accessible environment such as a personal computer and metadata are likely in non-machine readable format such as PDFs or even hand-written notes.

 No explicit metadata is available to describe directory structures, file types, content or variables.
 As a result, the dataset can only be understood by the data owner.